smolTypo/BadBank/README.md

-# BadBank
+# Portfolio Project- Front End (Intentionally Bad) Banking Application

-Portfolio Project-- Front End (intentionally Bad) Banking Application
+This is a portfolio project completed as part of MIT xPro Full Stack Bootcamp